Phone with Woman On It and Kiss Emojis

 When you put it all together, asking her out will sound something like this: “Hey, Rebecca.
 You like red wine, so . . .
 Let’s grab a couple glasses this week.
 I know an awesome spot not far from you.
 It would be cool to see you.
 What night works for you?”

 Connell Barrett is a NYC dating coach for men.
-He's helped men all over the world find the women of their dreams with dating advice such as how to get out of the friend zone.
-He's been featured on The Today Show and Access Hollywood and in publications like Maxim, Cosmopolitan and O Magazine.
-Follow Connell's column and ask the dating coach a question below.
+He’s helped men all over the world find the women of their dreams with dating advice such as how to get out of the friend zone.
+He’s been featured on The Today Show and Access Hollywood and in publications like Maxim, Cosmopolitan and O Magazine.
+Book a call below.